peterjoel/velcro/README.md

 `BTreeSet` and iterators.
 All of the macros support the `..` operator which "spreads" the values of another collection or iterator into the collection being initialized.

-`veclro::vec` is drop-in replacement for `std::vec!`.
+`velcro::vec!` is a drop-in replacement for `std::vec!`.
 All functionality of the `std` macro is supported, but it also supports spreading values with `..`.

 ## Examples